VCityTeam/UD-geodecision/conda_package_notes.md

         ```bash
         mkdir -p /tmp/my-conda-channel/linux-64
         ```
-2. Copy the build file to the channel & architecture directory:
+2. **Copy the build file to the channel & architecture directory**:
     * *command*:
         ```bash
         cp [path/to/tar.bz2/build/file] [path/to/new/directory/channel/arch/]